-Recommended prior knowledge : Admission requirements: Basic knowledge in software engineering and programming none languages, knowledge in the subje ect matter of the project topic.
-Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester
+prerequisites for the module: none Recommended prior knowledge: Basic knowledge in software engineering and programming languages, knowledge in the subject matter of the project topic.
+Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester insbesondere Softwaretechnik und Programmiersprachen

-Module Units Masters Project in Software Engineering and Programming Languages Mode of Delivery: Practicals Lecturers: Prof. Dr. Gerald Lüttgen, Scientific Staff Praktische Informatik, insbesondere Softwaretechnik und Programmiersprachen Language: English/German Frequency: every semester Learning outcome: To be announced at the beginning of the project.
-Contents: Conduct of the project, accompanied by tutorials and regular project meetings.
-Literature:
+Masters Project in Software Engineering and Programming Languages

+Lecturers: Prof. Dr. Gerald Lüttgen, Scientific Staff Praktische Informatik,

+Language: English/German Frequency: every semester

+To be announced at the beginning of the project.

+Conduct of the project, accompanied by tutorials and regular project meetings.

+To be announced at the beginning of the project.